Molten Cloud platform delivery guide

 License TypeEST, VOD, SVOD, AVODConflicting license types for same territory

-Price CategoryAmazon-defined pricing tier (SD/HD/UHD)Missing UHD tier when 4K asset is delivered
+Price CategoryAmazon-defined pricing tier per quality (SD/HD/UHD)Missing UHD tier when 4K asset is delivered

 Content RatingPer-territory rating (MPAA, BBFC, FSK, etc.)Using wrong rating system for territory